Active topolectrical circuits: Results

 Adding just a small amount of activity ($0<\varepsilon \ll \sqrt{g} $) significantly alters the dynamics of the edge and bulk oscillators [Fig.~\ref{fig:1}(e--g)].
 In the topological regime, characterized by $s \gg w $ and $g \ge s + w$, the boundary nodes are only weakly coupled to the bulk and behave similarly to isolated vdP oscillators.
 The active local energy input renders the rest state ($x_i =\dot x_i = 0$) unstable, forcing the boundary nodes to approach a stable limit cycle corresponding to an oscillation at frequency~$\sqrt{g}$~[Fig.~\ref{fig:1}(e,f)].
-By contrast, bulk nodes are strongly coupled to one or more neighbors, resulting in a distinctly different bulk dynamics reminiscent of highly nonlinear relaxation oscillations~[Fig.~\ref{fig:1}(e,g)].
-For fully decoupled pairs of vdP oscillators, one expects stable phase-locked solutions with relative phase~$0$ or~$\pi$~\cite{Storti1982,wirkus2002}.
-To obtain further analytical insight into the bulk dynamics, we linearize Eqs.~\eqref{eq:vdp} near the rest state.
-The resulting dynamical matrix has eigenvalues $\lambda_{k,\pm} = \frac{1}{2}(\varepsilon \pm \sqrt{\varepsilon^2 - 4\mu_k}) =\pm \sqrt{-\mu_k} + \mathcal{O}(\varepsilon)$, where $\mu_k$ are the eigenvalues of the coupling matrix $\boldsymbol{\beta}$ \SUP.
-In the fully dimerized limit ($w\rightarrow 0$), $\mu_k$ can be calculated explicitly and one finds two degenerate eigenstates at $\mu_k=g$, corresponding to the topologically protected edge modes, and $n-2$ degenerate bulk modes at $\mu_k=g\pm s$ \SUP.
-The bulk eigenvectors are pairwise localized with components $(1, \pm 1)$ on one of the dimers, and zero everywhere else, corresponding to a low-energy in-phase oscillation ($\mu_k=g-s$) and a high-energy anti-phase ($\mu_k=g+s$) oscillation \SUP.
+By contrast, bulk nodes are strongly coupled to one or more neighbors, resulting in a non-topological, distinct bulk dynamics reminiscent of highly nonlinear relaxation oscillations~[Fig.~\ref{fig:1}(e,g)].
+For fully decoupled pairs of vdP oscillators, one expects stable phase-locked solutions with relative phase~$0$ or~$\pi$~\cite{Storti1982,wirkus2002}. {Because the system is close to the vdP oscillator's Andronov-Hopf bifurcation~\cite{strogatz2018}, the frequencies of the limit cycle are approximately given by the imaginary parts of the Jacobian of the dynamics \eqref{eq:vdp} at the unstable rest state.
+The Jacobian's eigenvalues are} $\lambda_{k,\pm} = \frac{1}{2}(\varepsilon \pm \sqrt{\varepsilon^2 - 4\mu_k}) =\pm \sqrt{-\mu_k} + \mathcal{O}(\varepsilon)$, where $\mu_k$ are the eigenvalues of the coupling matrix $\boldsymbol{\beta}$ (Supplementary Information). {This way, topological modes encoded in $\boldsymbol{\beta}$ can appear in the nonlinear regime.} In the fully dimerized limit ($w\rightarrow 0$), $\mu_k$ can be calculated explicitly and one finds two degenerate eigenstates at $\mu_k=g$, corresponding to the topologically protected edge modes, and $n-2$ degenerate bulk modes at $\mu_k=g\pm s$ (Supplementary Information).
+The bulk eigenvectors are pairwise localized with components $(1, \pm 1)$ on one of the dimers, and zero everywhere else, corresponding to a low-energy in-phase oscillation ($\mu_k=g-s$) and a high-energy anti-phase ($\mu_k=g+s$) oscillation (Supplementary Information).
 This implies that the dimers' dynamics near the rest state is approximately decoupled and governed by the eigenvalues $\sqrt{-g\mp s}$.
 If $g>s$, all modes are oscillatory, while for $g<s$, the anti-phase mode becomes unstable and is not physically realizable.
-Armed with these analytical insights, we proceed to numerically characterize the striking nonlinear effects that arise in ATCs.
-In the simulations, we can fix $g=1$ without loss of generality, which is equivalent to dividing Eq.~\eqref{eq:vdp} by $g$ and rescaling~$t \to t/\sqrt{g}$, $\varepsilon \to \varepsilon/\sqrt{g}$, $s \to s/g$ and~$w \to w/g$.
+Armed with these analytical insights, we proceed to numerically characterize the interesting nonlinear effects that arise in ATCs.
+In the simulations, we can fix $g=1$ without loss of generality, which is equivalent to dividing \eqref{eq:vdp} by $g$ and rescaling~$t \to t/\sqrt{g}$, $\varepsilon \to \varepsilon/\sqrt{g}$, $s \to s/g$ and~$w \to w/g$.